 There is little in life more challenging than raising children.
 Are we too firm?
 Not firm enough?
 Too accommodating?
 How should we discipline our kids?

 The whole process is messy because every kid is unique.
 Even with the greatest plan, the same process might help one child but not another.
 Sometimes we default to hoping for the best.
 When we feel we have been "successful", we take all the credit.
 When things do not go so well or as we had hoped, we feel guilty and try to figure out what we did wrong.
 In the end we come to realize that our kids have a will.
 Go figure.
 And sometimes that will doesn't want to follow us as parents, no matter how many good things we try to do.

 Still, we don't stop trying.
 We will never simply leave our children's lives up for grabs.
 We can't, because we are parents.
 We love them, want the best for them, even if our 14-year-old thinks otherwise.
 And we we will never leave our children's lives up for grabs because there are too many more influences infringing on them today who want nothing but their own prosperity and power at the expense of our kids.

 Growing up, we were not without our influencers.
 We had peer pressure and Madison Avenue and a few TV stations and of course, music.
-Today, there is all that plus a few million more influencers on the internet from TicTok, Instagram, Snap Chat, Facebook (Meta) for some, chat rooms, blogs, text messaging, a thousand TV channels with endless advertising telling our kids the what will make them happy and the way they should be.
-We're streaming music and videos, pod casts, thousands of apps and a not-so-little industry called gaming.
+Today, there is all that plus a few million more influencers on the internet from TicTok, Podcasts, Instagram, Snap Chat, Facebook (Meta), chat rooms, blogs, text messaging, a thousand TV channels with endless advertising, all telling our kids what will make them happy and the way they should think, act, and look.
+We're streaming music and videos, thousands of apps and a not-so-little industry called gaming.
 Oh yeah, we can also gamble away our allowance online now, too.